yesodweb/yesodweb.com-content/blog/2016/07/http2-server-push.md

 To keep all existing types as is,
 I decided to use [vault](http://www.yesodweb.com/blog/2015/10/using-wais-vault) in the `Request` type.
-Vault is heterogeneous infinite map which can store any kinds of types.
+Vault is a heterogeneous infinite map which can store any type.
-Now, Warp creates a new `IORef` and store its getter and setter to the vault:
+Warp creates a new `IORef` and store its getter and setter to the vault:

 ```haskell
 getHTTP2Data :: Request -> IO (Maybe HTTP2Data)